waleedhumayon/Python-Projects/README.md

 # Python-Projects
-Holds all projects coded in Python
+A repository for all of my Python projects.